-The downside of this profession is that it's a job that requires you to stay sit for many hours a day, and sometimes under stressful circumstances.
+The downside of this profession is that it's a job that requires you to sit down for many hours a day, and sometimes under stressful conditions.
 Unlike many professions where you need to use your body to achieve a certain task, most software engineering effort is cognitive.
 It all happens in our brain.

-In this article, I will share some tips and my own story/opinion on how you can manage your weight as a software engineer.
+In this article, I will share some tips on how you can manage your weight as a software engineer.
 I'm putting an enormous emphasis on this topic because I've read many articles that usually suggest that doing cardio, weights, walking and practising mindfulness are enough.

-I think that food (the quality and the amount) is where you should start.
+I think that food is where you should start.
 I want to be more practical with this article, and hopefully, you'll see why food is the single most important factor that determines your weight.

 It all comes from my own personal experience because I suffered from this problem in the past, but now I have massively improved the situation.
 Take this as if it was a conversation between friends. 😊